 The journey to recovery from heroin abuse can be fraught with considerable challenges.
-Fortunately, there are ways in which you can quit heroin and get on the road to long-term recovery.
-Before you choose one of the options featured in this article, do your research!
-Contact your family doctor, hospital or treatment center to find out what options will fit your unique and specific needs.
+Fortunately, there are ways in which you can quit heroin and get on the road to long-term heroin addiction recovery.
+Researching different options is essential in finding a heroin recovery program that is right for you.
+Contact your family doctor, hospital or treatment center to find out what options are out there for you.

-The road to recovery starts with medical detoxification.
-As stated in previous articles, the withdrawal symptoms associated with heroin are painful and uncomfortable to endure.
+The road to recovery starts with medical heroin detoxification.
+The withdrawal symptoms associated with heroin are painful and uncomfortable to endure.
 For many, the discomfort is so unbearable they often return to using heroin.
 Trying to employ methods of self-detoxification have extremely low success rates and can be extremely dangerous to one’s health and life.

 Through a combination of individual and group therapies, 12-step support group help, life and coping skills training and a variety of other traditional and holistic therapies, patients can gain the tools and support needed to become confident in recovery.
 Since heroin is a difficult drug to quit, it is recommended that a treatment stay lasts for 90 days or even longer.

 With intensive inpatient treatment, individualized treatment programs must be flexible enough to change as the addict’s needs change.
 Additionally, drug treatment centers should have programming that addresses dual diagnosis.
-Oftentimes, heroin users have undiagnosed mental illnesses—and they use heroin to cope with their feelings.
+Oftentimes, heroin users have undiagnosed mental illnesses, and so they use heroin to cope with overwhelming emotions.
 With dual diagnosis treatment, clients receive comprehensive substance abuse counseling programming as well as mental health programming.
 It is important to address and resolve the underlying issues that caused a user’s heroin addiction for them to truly recover.

 While intensive inpatient treatment is the ideal option for addicts to quit heroin, it may not be their best option.
 Inpatient treatment requires a significant commitment, and some users may not be able to do so because of work, family or educational commitments.
 To help these individuals quit heroin, intensive outpatient treatment becomes a viable option.